oneQuasi/chessing/README.md

 - [Shogi](https://en.wikipedia.org/wiki/Shogi)
 - [Ataxx](https://en.wikipedia.org/wiki/Ataxx)

-Additionally, other chess-compatible games can be implemented within this framework by implementing `GameProcessor` and `PieceProcessor`.
+Additionally, other chess-compatible games can be implemented within this framework by implementing `GameRules` and `PieceRules`.

 ## Quickstart